40% savings of time and budget with High Density Encoding

 - Compact Drive Reader USB-C with a CalDigit TS3 Plus, connected to the Mac Pro with an Apple Thunderbolt 3 to 2 Adapter.

 - Only use USB-IF certified calbes and adapters.
+Non-compliant cables are likely to cause speed issues.

 - On a Mac, always connect the USB-C cable into the reader before connecting it to the computer to allow proper USB power delivery negotiation.